Stained Glass window

 Esra Tunc

-Prior to joining the faculty at SDSU, she held a postdoctoral appointment at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis.
-She earned her Ph.D. from the University of California, Santa Barbara in 2022 and her M.A. from New York University in 2017, both in religious studies.
+Prior to joining the faculty at San Diego State University, she held a postdoctoral appointment at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis.
+She received her Ph.D. from the University of California, Santa Barbara, in 2022 and her M.A. from New York University in 2017, both in religious studies.

 “On Solidarity and Capitalism,” Religious Studies Review 50, no. 3 (Fall 2024), DOI: 10.1111/rsr.17408